forestdb/forestdb.org/models/binomial-inference.md

 Now try changing the data (`k1`, `k2`) so that they are wildly different:
 1 and 19.
 What is the most likely coin weight to generate these two?

-Now try uncommented the alterantive return statement (and commenting the original one).
+Now try uncommented the alternative return statement (and commenting the original one).
 Also switch the print statements at the bottom.
-This shows you the distribution on heads (i.e., the results of flipping the coin) given what you've learned about the coins weights.
+This shows you the distribution on heads (i.e., the results of flipping the coin) given what you've learned about the coin's weight.
 We call this distribuion the *posterior predictive distribution*; it shows what data the model actually predicts.
 Look at the posterior distribution.
 Are the original data points likely under this model?
-(I.e., does the posterior predictive assign `k1` and `k2` high probability?)
+(i.e., does the posterior predictive assign `k1` and `k2` high probability?)
 Why or why not?